jeju5/management/cs/aws/aws_developer.md

 * AWS STS (security token service)
   * STS allows you to request temporary AWS credentials
-  * assume-role-with-web-identity: Returns a set of temporary security credentials for users who have been authenticated

   * decode-authorization-message: Decodes additional information about the authorization status of a request from an encoded message

+* AWS STS APIs
+  * AssumeRole
+    * pass ARN of the role
+    * creates a new session with temporary credentials with permissions that role has (having the same policy)
+  * assume-role-with-web-identity
+    * Returns a set of temporary credentials for users who have been authenticated via public websites (ex.google)